Short Manaslu Trekking

 Restricted Area Permit

-All trekkers must obtain a Restricted Area Permit to trek in the Manaslu Region.
-This permit can only be obtained through a registered trekking agency in Nepal such as Outfitter Himalaya.
-The cost of the permit varies depending on the season and duration of the trek.
-Find the detail information of the restricted area permit here.
+All trekkers must obtain a Restricted Area Permit for the short Manaslu Trek in Nepal.
+The permits are available through a registered trekking agency in Nepal, Outfitter Himalaya.
+The cost of the Permits varies depending on the season and duration of the trek.

 Manaslu Conservation Area Permit (MCAP)